RoseMarie7/playatwow/src/content/home.md

   image: /favicon.svg
   link: blah
 pageSections:
-  - title: What They Say
-    testimonialsBlocks:
-      - title: Career Professional
-        profession: Trina
-        content: >
-          What makes RoseMarie an incredible coach is her empathy and approachability.
-I recommend her to anyone who is feeling lost, or simply looking to sharpen their personal or professional toolkit.
-        image: /testi-one.webp
-      - title: Graduate Student
-        profession: Priscilla
-        content: >
-          RoseMarie is truly an excellent career coach.
-What I have learnt from her is something that I can use for the rest of my life and it has truly been an invaluable experience.
-        image: /testi-two.webp
-      - title: 'Speaker, Author'
-        profession: Daya
-        content: >
-          RoseMarie is an inspiring coach!
-She is also a great mentor to me.
-Her passion for inspiring others and developing people to reach their fullest potential is what makes her a remarkable coach.
-        image: /testi-three.webp
-      - title: Coaching Workshop
-        profession: Marketing - Nestle
-        content: >
-          Loved it!
-Our session was amazing!
-Learned the importance of challenging yourself and setting your plan in action.
-        image: /testi-four.webp
-      - title: Purpose Workshop
-        profession: Sales - Post Brands
-        content: >
-          Quite enjoyable and enlightening session focusing on our purpose at work, individually, as a team and as an organization.
-        image: /testi-five.webp
-    _template: testimonialsSection
   - title: Play at WOW Career & Life Coaching
     descriptionBlocks:
       - title: Who I Am